 - What are the best methods to discover, connect and engage them

 - Can my prospects find me

-Think about these questions for 50 - 100 of the best probability prospects rather than 1,000.
-Prepare high-value services uniquely customized for their needs.
+Think about these questions for 50 - 100 of your most desirable prospects rather than 1,000.
+Articulate the high-value services that you can uniquely customize for their needs.
 Engage them on multiple channels to demonstrate your understanding, your expertise and the value you alone can provide.
-Do whatever you must to be top-of-mind when any one of those 50 – 100 prospects begin their journey for a new agency.
+Do whatever you must to be on the list and top-of-mind when any one of those 50 – 100 prospects begins their search for a new agency.

 The good news, there will be more money to fight over.
 The bad news, there will be more agencies fighting for it.
 As the economy improves, the feeding frenzy will only increase.
 Agencies who focus energy and resources on only the best opportunities will more likely escape the coming pitchamageddon.
-Lets Grow!
+Happy hunting!